nodejs/node/doc/api/quic.md

 This event is purely informational and will be emitted only when `preferredAddressPolicy` is set to `'accept'`.

+The `'usePreferredAddress'` event will not be emitted more than once.

 #### quicclientsession.ephemeralKeyInfo
 <!-- YAML